IBM-Bluemix-Docs/mass-data-migration/set-up-device.md

 | Eth2 | 10GbE | `eno6` | The Eth2 port is used to manage the device and make the web-based UI available outside the data subnet.
 This port can also be used for data transfer.
 The connection must either be on the same subnet as the source data or directly connected to the server.
 The port can run at speeds of either 1GbE or 10GbE. |
 {: caption="Table 3.
 Describes how {{site.data.keyword.mdms_short}} device ports map to the UI display" caption-side="top"}

-To connect the device to your network by using the SFP+ and RJ45 connectors:
+To connect the RJ45 / SFP+ device model to your network:

 1. Retrieve the SFP+ copper cable from the transport case lid.
 2. Connect the SFP+ cable to the Eth5 (`10GbE (5)`) port on the device.